legerch/develop-memo/Toolchains/Compilers/GCC/README.md

 # 6. Build project with GCC

-An example of GCC flags than can be used to build a project:
+An example of GCC flags that can be used to build a project:
 ```shell
 CFLAGS_WARNING			:=	-Wall -Wextra -Werror=format -Werror=return-type -Werror=implicit-function-declaration \
 							-Wformat=2 -Wstrict-prototypes -Wshadow \